Context tree selection and linguistic rhythm retrieval from written texts: Final discussion

 \section{Final discussion}

+In this article we address the question of the existence of linguistic rhythm fingerprints that can be retrieved from written texts.
+In particular, we address the question of the rhythmic differences between BP and EP.
+This is done by encoding two samples of BP and EP newspaper texts, according to some basic rhythmic features.
+We formulate the rhythmic features retrieval problem as a question of statistical model selection in the class of the variable length Markov chains.
+The fact that context trees can be linguistically interpreted enables us to compare our statistical results with current linguistic conjectures concerning rhythm.

+This approach to the problem of linguistic rhythm retrieval is entirely new.
+New is our way to encode written texts according to its rhythmic properties and new is also the idea of using context tree models to characterize linguistic rhythm.
+The data set we analyzed was constituted for the purposes of the present study.

-In this paper we introduce the smallest maximizer criterion to estimate the context tree of a chain with memory of variable length from a finite sample.
+New is also the statistic approach we introduced to select a context tree model out from data.
+In effect, we introduced the smallest maximizer criterion to estimate the context tree of a chain with memory of variable length from a finite sample.
 The criterion selects a tree in the class of champion trees.
-This class coincides with the subset of trees obtained by varying the penalizing constant in the BIC criterion.
-For this reason, the smallest maximizer criterion actually suggests a tuning procedure for the BIC context tree selection.
-Therefore, the present paper can be interpreted as an effort to solve the most important problem of constant-free model selection in the case of probabilistic context tree models.
+This class coincides with the subset of trees obtained, given a sample, by varying the penalizing constant in the BIC criterion.
+For this reason, the smallest maximizer criterion actually suggests a tuning procedure for VLMC selection\vadjust{\goodbreak} using the BIC.
+Therefore, the present paper is a contribution to the solution of the important problem of constant-free model selection in the class of variable length Markov chains.

-To our knowledge B\"uhlmann (2000) was the first to address the problem of how to tune a context tree estimator, in the case of the algorithm Context.
+To our knowledge, \citet{Buh00} was the first to address the problem of how to tune a context tree estimator, in the case of the algorithm context.
 This paper proposes the following tuning procedure.
-First use the algorithm Context with different values of the threshold to obtain a sequence of candidate trees.
-For each one of these candidate trees estimate a global risk function, as for example the Final Prediction Error (FPE) or the Kullback-Leibler Information (KLI), by using a parametric bootstrap approach.
-Then choose as cut-off parameter the one providing the tree with smallest estimated risk.
+First, use the algorithm context with different values of the threshold to obtain a sequence of candidate trees.
+For each one of these candidate trees estimate a global risk function, as, for example, the Final Prediction Error (FPE) or the Kullback--Leibler Information (KLI), by using a parametric bootstrap approach.
+Then choose as cutoff parameter the one providing the tree with smallest estimated risk.

-In the above mentioned paper there is no proof that the sequence of nested trees obtained by the pruning procedure using the algorithm Context will contain eventually almost surely the tree generating the sample, which in our case is given in Theorem~\ref{champ}.
-It also misses the crucial point of the change of regime in the set of champion trees, which is given in our Theorem~\ref{bic}.
+In the above mentioned paper there is no proof that the sequence of nested trees obtained by the pruning procedure using the algorithm context will contain eventually almost surely the tree generating the sample, which in our case is given in Theorem \ref{champ}.
+It also misses the crucial point of the change of regime in the set of champion trees, which is given in our Theorem \ref{bic}.